ioan-ghisoi-cko/frames-android/README.md

 ## License

-CheckoutSdkIos is released under the MIT license.
+frames-android is released under the MIT license.